valeriansaliou/raider/README.md

 ## How can I integrate Raider payment reporting in my code?

 When a payment for which you have a `tracking_id` is made on your platform (ie. a payment for a customer that was referred by an affiliate); your backend needs to submit this payment to the Raider tracking API.
-The full payment amount needs to be submitted, as the commission percentage is applied by Raider.
+The full payment amount needs to be submitted, as the commission percentage is applied by Raider itself.

 ### Raider reporting libraries